A light and easy lemon pasta recipe that everyone will love!

 - Chop green onions.
 You will need approximately 1/4 cup of the white onion part and 1/4 cup of the green leafy part.

-- Pour pasta into large serving bowl or storage bowl.
-Add lemon zest, lemon juice, olive oil, white part of green onion, salt (I would start with 1Tablespoon and save the extra 1 teaspoon to add per your likeness) and parmesan cheese.
+- Add lemon zest, lemon juice, olive oil, white part of green onion, salt (I would start with 1Tablespoon and save the extra 1 teaspoon to add per your likeness) and parmesan cheese.

 - Toss to mix completely.

 - Taste and add additional salt, parmesan cheese or olive oil, as desired.